Richard Hourican |

 - Building Regulations deal with technical standards for design and construction.

-- The Party Wall Act deals with notifying neighbours and resolving disputes for specific works on or near shared structures and boundaries.
+- The Party Wall Act deals with notifying neighbours and resolving disputes for specific works on or near shared structures, boundaries and neighbouring foundations.

 You may need all three depending on the project.